dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 ###### Workgroup Type

 Workgroup Type is used to identify which team or department owns a specific workgroup.
 This classification is essential for determining ownership and accountability within the workflow.
-For example, if to verify whether a particular chart is accessible or being held up, management can check which team owns that worklist.
+For example, to verify whether a particular chart is accessible or being held up, management can check which team owns that worklist.
 This property allows users to quickly identify the appropriate workgroup for reporting and ensure accurate tracking and visibility across departments.

 ###### Sort Field and Direction